The art of stating your purpose

 You can display your intelligence by the way you write and frame the SoP.
 Try to maintain a logical flow in the essay where one paragraph merges into the next one in a very subtle manner.
 Don’t wander away into personal stories, try to keep it as focussed as you can.
 Every sentence you write should increase your chances of being selected

-You can include a few relevant projects and other accomplishments like publications or some award, in that field to show your preparedness for the course.
+You can include a few relevant projects and other accomplishments like publications or some awards, in that field to show your preparedness for the course.
 If you were really influenced by some particular class in your undergrad, you can talk about how that class motivated you to pursue higher studies in that field.
-A few anecdotes about how you went through a rigorous training in your undergraduate studies can display your abilities to face the challenges that the grad school has to offer.
+A few anecdotes about how you went through rigorous training in your undergraduate studies can display your abilities to face the challenges that grad school has to offer.

 The final part is to show that you are really interested in joining the school that you’re applying to.
-Please research in great depths about the concerned program/department, and make sure your SoP shows those efforts.
+Please research in great depth about the concerned program/department, and make sure your SoP shows those efforts.
 Avoid writing a generic concluding paragraph and just replacing the name of the college in all your applications.
 Include a sentence or two very specific to the school.
 For e.g, you can write about how a specific research project of professor X at the school resonates with your own interests or how you’d like to be a part of professor Y’s team.

 The SoP can also be a platform for you to cover up for any shortcomings that you might have in your application package.
 If you had bad grades, for e.g., you could maybe talk about how your curriculum doesn’t let you choose subjects that you wanted to study and you didn’t really like the major that you were in.
-However, for the subjects in the field of study that you’re applying to, you had exceptional performance and that you focussed on projects in that field rather than studying for the subjects in which you weren’t interested at all.
+However, for the subjects in the field of study that you’re applying to, you had exceptional performance, and that you focussed on projects in that field rather than studying for the subjects in which you weren’t interested at all.
 Again don’t try to make up stories to explain your poor performance, it is very easy to get caught.
 All your efforts and the fees for the application would amount to nothing with a fake SoP.

 For God’s sake, don’t make a freaking grammatical or a spelling mistake in the essay.
 Proofread it twice more than what you had planned earlier and get others to read it and have their opinion too.
 A mistake of that kind in your SoP depicts you as a careless student who doesn’t even care to present himself in a professional manner.
-Just like how one missing button brings down the whole appeal of the suit with itself, a grammatical mistake takes off the feel of a very well written piece.
+Just like how one missing button brings down the whole appeal of the suit with itself, a grammatical mistake takes off the feel of a very well-written piece.
 Make sure to use free tools like Grammarly to check your SoP for grammatical errors.
-Additionally, you can share the final drafts with your professors and get their feedback before sending it in.
+Additionally, you can share the final drafts with your professors and get their feedback before sending them in.

 We have gathered a list of SoPs that can help you get off the hook and give you ideas to start writing your own.
 Happy writing!